 Recognized Student Organizations comprise a vital part of the Student experience and can contribute to Student success and engagement.
 Participation in these organizations affords Students the opportunity to develop organizational and leadership skills, foster capacities for effective teamwork, and promote civil engagement and community services, while connecting with peers, faculty, and staff.
 A University's recognition of a Student organization in accordance with PSU policy or administration of funds generated by the Student organization does not express or signify that the University approves or endorses the organization's goals, activities, or points of view, or that the University supervises or otherwise controls the organization and its activities.
-Nevertheless, and provided that a Student organization meets and maintains University requirements for recognition, Universities provide these organizations certain benefits and privileges (e.g., use of designated on-Campus facilities free of charge, funding opportunities, support for on-Campus program planning, and information regarding basic event management).
+Nevertheless, and provided that a Student organizations certain benefits and privileges (e.g., use of designated on-Campus facilities free of charge, funding opportunities, support for on-Campus program planning, and information regarding basic event management).
 The University establishes and publishes its own procedures for formal chartering and recognition of Student organizations in compliance with PSU's campus activities policies.